India invests in capacity development in 5G and 6G technologies: PM Modi - ExBulletin

 India invests in capacity development in 5G and 6G technologies: PM Modi

-In a virtual address at the Sydney Dialogue, Prime Minister Modi said that the “greatest product” of technology today is data and that India has created a strong framework for the protection, privacy and security of data. data.
+In a virtual address to the Sydney Dialogue, the Prime Minister said that the “biggest product” in technology today is data and that India has created a strong framework for data protection, privacy and security.

 “And, at the same time, we are using data as a source of empowerment of people.
 India has unparalleled experience in this area in a democratic framework with strong guarantees of individual rights,” he said.

-Read: PM Modi divides 77 ministers into 8 groups and instructs them to improve governance

-Prime Minister Modi also highlighted India’s digital achievements, current priorities and mentioned the “global trust” the country enjoys.
+Modi also highlighted India’s digital achievements, current priorities and referred to the “global trust” the country enjoys.

 “We are investing in the development of local capacities in telecommunications technologies such as 5G and 6G,” he said.

-It is learned that India has been in contact with a number of countries, including Japan and Australia, for the development of new era telecommunications technologies.
+We learn that India has been in contact with a number of countries including Japan and Australia for the development of new generation telecommunications technologies.

 “We are developing strong capabilities in cloud platforms and cloud computing.
 It is a key to resilience and digital sovereignty.
 We are developing world-class capabilities in quantum computing,” said the Prime Minister.